DamoM73/space-rescue-tutorials/05_gameplay.md

 Next press **space** and the Title should disappear because you are now in the empty GamePlay room.

+## Commit and Push

+We have finished and tested another section of code so we should make a Git commit.

+To do this:

+1. In GitHub Desktop go to the bottom left-hand box and write into the summary `Created GamePlay room`.
+2. Click on **Commit to main**
+3. Click on **Push origin**

+Now the work from this lesson is committed and synced with the online repo.

 ## Completed File States

 Below are all the files we used in this lesson in their finished state.